Skip to content

 The implementation of these strategies can be overridden by the user by implementing interfaces that can be passed into the TileLayer constructor.

 • The IDataFetchStrategy (IFetchStrategy in V2) determines which tiles are fetched from the data source to be stored in the cache.
-There is a DataFetchStrategy default implementation and a MinimalDataFetchStrategy which only fetches the tiles directly needed.
+There is a DataFetchStrategy default implementation and a MinimalDataFetchStrategy implementation.

 • The IRenderFetchStrategy (IRenderGetStrategy in V2) determines which tiles are fetched from the cache to use for rendering.
-There is a RenderFetchStrategy default implementation and a MinimalRenderFetchStrategy which only fetches the tiles directly needed.
+There is a RenderFetchStrategy default implementation and a MinimalRenderFetchStrategy implementation.

 Those strategies should be tuned to support each other.
-For instance, in the current implementation the renderer uses higher level tiles when the optimal tiles are not available, and the fetcher pre‐fetches higher level tiles to assist the renderer.
-The way they play together is not specified in the interface so developers should take this into account.
+For instance, in the current implementation, the renderer uses higher level tiles when the optimal tiles are not available, and the fetcher pre-fetches tiles that are likely to be requested soon.

 mapsui async fetching architecture